visit-dav/visit/src/doc/dev_manual/pr_create.rst

 The Checklist
 ~~~~~~~~~~~~~

-The Checklist serves as a list of tasks you should do before submitting the PR, and you should check them off when you've doing them.
+The Checklist serves as a list of tasks you should do before submitting the PR, and you should check them off when you've done them.
 Any items that do not relate to your PR should be erased (for example, if you did not submit a bugfix or feature, you probably won't need to add an additional test; this line in the checklist should be erased).

 Notes